 As a four-time successful Everester I often field questions from riders aspiring to complete their first Everest.
 I thought it would be a good time to create a series of posts to help riders prepare, ride and complete their first Everest.
 It is my belief that even an experienced Everest rider may glean something for their next event.
 Below is a quick summary of my four successful Everests.
+For the uninitiated Everesting is take a hill or mountain and doing repeats on it until you reach 29,029 feet in one ride.
 I think it is important for me to mention that I am 4 for 4 on my Everests.
 I owe this to my meticulous planning, training and extensive reconnaissance.

 Here are my top 10 tips for a successful Everest